charbelkhabbaz/XpertBot_advanced_data_science_Internship_tasks/README.md

 ## Chatbot Analytics Dashboard - Internship Project
 ## 📋 Project Overview
-This project was completed during my internship at Abidjan.ai, a company specializing in AI-powered chatbot solutions.
-The main objective was to develop a comprehensive analytics dashboard to analyze chatbot performance, user engagement, and conversation patterns across multiple client deployments.
+This project was completed during my internship at XpertBot, in collaboration with Abidjan.ai, a company specializing in AI-powered chatbot solutions.
+The main objective was to develop a comprehensive analytics dashboard to evaluate chatbot performance, user engagement, and conversation patterns across multiple client deployments.

 ## 🎯 Project Objectives
 The project was structured into five phases to systematically analyze and visualize chatbot data: